-On this day in 1940, the Germans begin the first in a long series of bombing raids against Great Britain, as the Battle of Britain, which will last three and a half months, begins.
+On July 10, 1940, the Germans begin the first in a long series of bombing raids against Great Britain, as the Battle of Britain, which will last three and a half months, begins.

 But in the opening days of battle, Britain was in immediate need of two things: a collective stiff upper lip—and aluminum.
 A plea was made by the government to turn in all available aluminum to the Ministry of Aircraft Production.
 “We will turn your pots and pans into Spitfires and Hurricanes,” the ministry declared.
 And they did.